George, Adams lead Thunder past Phoenix 110-100

 Thunder: Westbrook practiced with the team on Friday and was at the Saturday shoot-around. ...
 Oklahoma City improved to 5-1 in games since Westbrook was hurt. ...
 The Thunder's two previous victories over Phoenix were in Oklahoma City, the most recent on Tuesday. ...
 Oklahoma City won its first road game against a Western Conference foe.

 Suns: Trevor Ariza missed his second straight game for personal reasons. ...
 Warren had his fifth straight 20-point game, a career best. ....
+In Ariza's absence, rookie Mikal Bridges started and scored 14 points. ....
 Booker was only 5 of 16 from the field, but matched his career best with 12 assists, a mark he set on Wednesday.

 UP NEXT